HCMID/HCMID.github.io/hof/grants.md

 ---

 The MID Club grew out of summer research at Holy Cross going back to 2010.
 Every year since then,  members of HC MID have successfully competed for summer research funding.
+Club members have also secured funding for other kinds of work under new programs beginning in 2017.

+### 2017 ###

+- Holy Cross summer research program: Claude Hanley, Julia Spiegel, Zak Sowerby

+- Center for Hellenic Studies summer seminar on the Homer Multitext project:  James Geary, Michael Raheb

+- Research associate on Holy Cross Classics department's Free Latin And Greek (FLAG) project: Richard Ciolek

+- Ignite fund for individual projects:
+    - Liam Prendergast, "Parsing Greek hexameter"
+    - Melissa Gryan, "Ancient coins in the Worcester Art Museum"
+    - Hannah Nguyen and Hanna Seariac, "Manuscript hackathon for middle- and high-school students of Latin"

+### 2016 ###

+- Holy Cross summer research program: Claude Hanley, Melody Wauke, Corey Scannell

+- Center for Hellenic Studies summer seminar on the Homer Multitext project:  Julia Spiegel, Zak Sowerby

 ### 2015 ###